cashubtc/nuts/xx.md

 ---

 This NUT describes the use of STARK proofs of Cairo program execution, which defines a spending condition based on [NUT-10][10]'s well-known `Secret` format.
 Using Cairo STARK proofs, ecash tokens can be locked to the successful execution of a specific Cairo program with a given output.
-Since Cairo is Turing-complete, this enables for user-defined arbitrary spending conditions, which can even stay private thanks to the zero-knowledge property of STARK proofs[^1].
+Since Cairo is Turing-complete, this enables for user-defined arbitrary spending conditions, which can stay private even from the mint thanks to the zero-knowledge property of STARK proofs[^1].

 [^1]: This can be achieved with bootloading, see section 2.2.1 of [GPR21] and [Optional feature: Bootloading](#optional-feature-bootloading) for more details.